kiralightyagami/SolBlaze/README.md

 # SolBlaze

 A modern web application built with React, TypeScript, and Vite, featuring a beautiful UI powered by Tailwind CSS and Tremor components.
+The dashboard includes AI assistance powered by Google's Gemini 2.0 Flash model.

+## 🌟 Features

+- **Modern Analytics Dashboard**: Visualize Solana liquid staking data with interactive charts and metrics
+- **AI Assistant**: Get insights and answers about Solana blockchain using Gemini 2.0 Flash AI
+- **Dark/Light Mode**: Toggle between dark and light themes for comfortable viewing
+- **Responsive Design**: Optimized for desktop, tablet, and mobile devices
+- **Social Integrations**: Connect with us via GitHub, Twitter, and LinkedIn

 ## 📦 Prerequisites

 - Node.js (v16 or higher)
 - npm or yarn package manager
 - Docker and Docker Compose (optional, for containerized deployment)
+- Gemini API key (for AI assistant functionality)

 ## 🛠️ Installation